 Research at COAH covers the full spectrum of aging research, from the biology of aging to health policy, facilitating the translation of research discoveries into applications that will directly improve the health of older adults.
 COAH provides key infrastructure, such as the Biostatistics Core, that supports clinical- and population-based research and education, with expertise in research with older adults.

 COAH's core research facility is located on the Johns Hopkins East Baltimore campus at 2024 East Monument Street, Suite 2-700, focusing on older adults’ health from a population-based perspective.
 The clinical care and geriatric health services research-focused site is located on the Johns Hopkins Bayview Medical Campus on the 7th floor of the Mason F. Lord building.

-To learn more about COAH, choose one of the links below:
+To learn more about COAH, pleasue use the following links: